isitsamgallon/Ashen-Campaign/content/PCs/Chenris Tallfellow.md

 ---

 **Return to the Adventurers' Guild**
 Upon their return to the Adventurers' Guild, the group sought much-needed rest.
-By morning, their usual camaraderie had resumed, albeit with the same undertones of rivalry. **[[Mordecai Reverence]]** and **[[Kal Korrigan]]**, ever mischievous, concocted a plan to outshine Chenris by busking for their breakfast.
+By morning, their usual camaraderie had resumed, albeit with the same undertones of rivalry. **[[Mordecai Reverence]]** and **[[Korrigan]]**, ever mischievous, concocted a plan to outshine Chenris by busking for their breakfast.
 The intent was clearly to rile him—to provoke his competitive spirit.
 Naturally, Chenris, overhearing their schemes, responded predictably.
 However, instead of escalating the situation with overt trickery or confrontation, he chose to outwit them with subtlety.
 He ordered the most expensive meal available, complete with a fine bottle of wine.
 His demeanor, though still smug, displayed an almost playful restraint.

 Mordecai, of course, was visibly irked by the success of Chenris’ counter-prank, but the exchange was devoid of the previous edge of malice.
 There is a peculiar softness to Chenris' victories now, as though he seeks to best his companions without truly damaging them—a nuance that gives me hope.